Stranger from Venus: Cast

+Production

+Made at MGM Studios, Borehamwood, England.
+It was a low-budget remake of The Day the Earth Stood Still (1951), which also starred Patricia Neal.

 US theatrical and television releases

 The film was released theatrically in the UK and in other countries under the titles Stranger from Venus and Immediate Disaster.
 In the U.S. it was only released to television by Flamingo Telefilm out of New York City under the title Immediate Disaster.
 This was due to a fear of legal action from 20th Century Fox, its plot being similar to Patricia Neal's earlier science fiction film The Day the Earth Stood Still, which in 1954 was still in theatrical re-release.

 The film was later sold to Wade Williams Distribution, and the film was made available theatrically under the title Stranger from Venus.
 It has since been licensed for home video use for several decades.

+Reception

+The Monthly Film Bulletin wrote: "With a theme reminiscent of The Day the Earth Stood Still, this is a modest and unpretentious film.
+Very restrained for a science fiction subject, it is, perhaps, too conscientious in its attempt to underplay the sensational incident associated with the genre; with a country inn as its main setting, it has much in common with the average photographed play, until the brief flying saucer climax, which does succeed in building up some tension even though the outcome is obvious.
+The setting for the action is apparently intended to be some unnamed state; but most of the characters behave so as to leave no doubt that they are Britishers.
+Patricia Neal, with little to do, displays considerable charm; Helmut Dantine's visiting Venusian is likeable though humourless."

+Kine Weekly wrote: "The picture has an original idea but fails to compete technically with the slap-up streamlined American coloured pseudo-scientific jobs.
+Helmut Dantine takes his part seriously as the stranger, Patricia Neal is adequate as Susan, Derek Bond acts with polish as Arthur, and the supporting players, too, obviously have stage experience, but their easy manner and agreeable elocution are indifferent substitutes for spectacle.
+Grounded by dialogue, its story of flying saucers is, in short, definitely not everybody's cup of tea."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", calling the film: "far-fetched and stilted."

+The Radio Times Guide to Films gave the film 1/5 stars, writing: "Burt Balaban [...] adds a mere hint of American zip to the stiff upper lip atmosphere and limited public house setting. ...
+This is lacklustre and too restrained."

 Home media

 Stranger from Venus was released on VHS by Englewood Entertainment.
 On September 5, 2000, Image Entertainment released the film on Region 1 DVD.